vikaschenny/robotframeworktools/ristopy/README.rst

 ------------

 ``risto.py`` itself does not need to be installed, simply running it from the command line is enough.
+The tool can be downloaded here__.
 It has some preconditions, though, first ones being Robot Framework and Python.

+__ download_

 The Matplotlib tool is used for plotting graphs, and it needs to be installed separately.
 Matplotlib has its own preconditions, and at